-SpaceMaster is a two-year Master Course under the umbrella of the European Audiovisual and Culture Executive Agency, EC.
-The Course brings together students from the whole world to share the existing competence in space science and technology, to develop it together and distribute it to benefit the European space industry and research community.
+SpaceMaster is a two-year Master Course under the umbrella of the European Audiovisual and Culture Executive Agency.
+The course brings together students from the whole world to share the competence in space science and technology, to develop it together and distribute it to benefit the European space industry and research community.

-The educational cooperation is supported by scientific and industrial organisations, thus providing direct contacts with professional research and industry.
-Students receive cross-disciplinary knowledge and experience from laboratory and computer simulation environments to concrete situations such as stratospheric balloons, rockets, satellite and radar control, robotics, sensor data fusion, automatic control and multi-body dynamics.
+The educational cooperation is supported by scientific and industrial organisations providing direct contacts with professional research and industry.
+Students receive cross-disciplinary knowledge and experience, from laboratory work and computer simulations to concrete situations such as stratospheric balloons, rockets, satellite control, robotics, sensor data fusion, and multi-body dynamics.